mpaclarke/NGramBuilder/README.md

   - The parser() method collects Latin alphabet characters only and excludes non-alphabetic characters, numbers and whitespace (Healy 2022).
   - The NGramGenerator class implements a progress bar and validation prevents the progress bar from running on Windows OS (Healy 2022; VonC 2008).
   - The addGrams() method calculates the probability of the n-grams.
 This information is saved to the table Object[][] and prints to the .csv file.
-  - The save() method prints headings to the .csv file and also excludes null entries from the Object[][] (I did not solve the Hash Code collisions).
+  - The save() method prints headings to the .csv file and also excludes null entries from the Object[][].
   - The user can open the .csv file from the application (How to Open a File in Java n.d).
   - The ConsoleColour class enhances the user feedback.